HROlive/Deep-Reinforcement-Learning-Nanodegree/README.md

 ### Labs / Projects

-The labs and projects can be found below.
 All of the projects use rich simulation environments from [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents).
-In the [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program, you will receive a review of your project.
-These reviews are meant to give you personalized feedback and to tell you what can be improved in your code.
+My solutions to the projects can be found below:

 * [Navigation](https://github.com/HROlive/Deep-Reinforcement-Learning-Nanodegree/tree/master/project_1-navigation): In the first project, I trained an agent to collect yellow bananas while avoiding blue bananas.
 * [Continuous Control](https://github.com/HROlive/Deep-Reinforcement-Learning-Nanodegree/tree/master/project_2-continuous_control): In the second project, I trained a robotic arm to reach target locations.